Internet Speed Test Canada

 3. Outdated Equipment

-Your modem and router need to support the speeds you are paying for.
-A DOCSIS 3.0 cable modem cannot deliver gigabit speeds.
-An old router from 2015 cannot handle modern WiFi traffic.
+Your modem, router, or gateway needs to support the speeds you are paying for.
+Many older DOCSIS 3.0 cable modems cannot reliably deliver modern gigabit tiers, and an old router from 2015 may struggle with today’s WiFi traffic.

 4. Background Apps Using Bandwidth